public-key-cryptography/public-key-editor/README.md

 	factorization or discrete logarithms.
 The software includes 16 public key ciphers (14 Diffie-Merkle- Hellman ciphers and 2 Merkle-Hellman / knapsack ciphers) and 1 matrix digital signature algorithm.

+	If any of these ciphers can be broken they will just get replaced.
+For example, the vector cross product cipher Y = A (x) X uses integers and a single equation but it could also use multiple equa- tions and vectors of Latin squares, polynomials, or powers of a matrix (cube or tesseract) such as the vector { A1, A2, A3 } and { A^x1, A^x2, A^x3 } where A, A1, A2, A3 are hypercomplex and multi- dimensional numbers instead of the vectors { a1, a2, a3 } and { x1, x2, x3 } where a1, a2, a3 and x1, x2, x3 are integers or zero-dimensional numbers.

 	The email text, file attachments, and file descriptions are each encoded in base-64, and then the encoded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove special characters from the encryption method such as newlines, carriage returns, and end